robertsonics/WAV-Trigger-YUN-Sample-Sketch/README.md

 In the meantime, this will serve as a basic example of how to use the WAV Trigger Arduino library, which is also in its early stages of development.
-Please see the readme file it the library repo for current limitations.
+Please see the readme file in the corresponding library repo for current limitations.